 The validation context#

-The core structure of the validator is the context
+The core structure of the validator is the context,

-a namespace that aggregates properties of the dataset (the dataset
+a namespace that aggregates properties of the dataset (the dataset variable, above)

 and the current file being validated.